apache/pekko-grpc/docs/src/main/paradox/server/walkthrough.md

 and model @scala[case ]classes for `HelloRequest` and `HelloResponse`.

 The service interface is the same for the client and the server side.
-On the server side, the service implements the interface, on the client side the Akka gRPC infrastructure implements a stub that will connect to the remote service when called.
+On the server side, the service implements the interface, on the client side the Pekko gRPC infrastructure implements a stub that will connect to the remote service when called.

 There are 4 different types of calls: